-At our most recent book club, Nim’s Island inspired the girls to imagine what life would be like on their own secret island.
-Then they designed it and built it.
+At our most Nim’s Island book club, the kids imagined what life would be like on their own secret island.
+Then they designed it and built it out of salt dough.

 All while eating crab legs and mangos.

 This post contains affiliate links.
 By clicking, you are supporting our chocolate habit.
 Thanks!
 For more, refer to our Disclosures page.

 Our most recent book club was over the middle school adventure, Nim’s Island.
 Nim is a young girl who lives with her father on a secret island.
 She is left alone while her father leaves on a trip and then eventually gets stuck at sea.
 The book is the first of the Nim books and was produced as a major motion picture.

 The idea of living on a secret island was fascinating to the book club.
 We talked about what our “dream island” would be like.
 Then the girls took “pencil in hand” and sketched out all the details.